activecm/rita-legacy/docs/Manual Installation.md

 In order to compile RITA manually you will need to install both [Golang](https://golang.org) and [Dep](https://github.com/golang/dep).

 1. Install Golang using the instructions at [https://golang.org/doc/install](https://golang.org/doc/install)
-1. After the install we need to create a local Go development environment for our user.
+1. After the install you need to create a local Go development environment for your user.
 This is typically done in `$HOME/go` which is what the directions here will use.
     1. ```mkdir -p $HOME/go/{src,pkg,bin}```
-1. Now we must add the `GOPATH` to our .bashrc file.
-We will also want to add our bin folder to the path for this user.
+1. Now you must add the `GOPATH` to your .bashrc file.
+You will also want to add your bin folder to the path for this user.
     1. ```echo 'export GOPATH="$HOME/go"' >> $HOME/.bashrc```
     1. ```echo 'export PATH="$PATH:$GOPATH/bin"' >> $HOME/.bashrc```
     1. ```source $HOME/.bashrc```